race-tech/.github/profile/README.md

-# F1 Tech
+# Race Tech

-This is an organization about F1.
+Race tech is an organization about motorsport.
+It aims to provide databases and APIs to access motorsport historical data.